keiichiw/a-puzzle-a-day-solver/README.md

 The solver's algorithm is implemented in Rust and its code is compiled to WebAssembly to run on browsers.

+Note that this is my personal hobby project and has nothing to do with the authors of the puzzles or my employer.

 ## For Developers

 ### CLI